abumq/easyloggingpp/README.md

 Versioned releases can be downloaded from `http://easylogging.org/releases/easyloggingpp_v[MAJOR].[MINOR].zip` for example for v8.91, link will be `http://easylogging.org/releases/easyloggingpp_v8.91.zip` and corresponding release notes are `http://easylogging.org/releases/release-notes-v[MAJOR].[MINOR].txt`

-Minimum downloadable version is version 8.91 and minimum version with release notes is version 9.00.
-If you wish to get an older version (up to v2.3) please email support@easylogging.org with your reason of using older version.
-Using older versions are not recommended as there were some minor and major fixes with every version to improve performance.
+Minimum downloadable version is version 8.91 and minimum version with release notes is version 9+.
+If you wish to get an older version (up to v2.3) you can do so by going to [easylogging++ homepage](http://easylogging.org) and select version from top-right corner

  [![top]
 Goto Top](#table-of-contents)